The Canto Sitecore Connector requires Sitecore 9.1.1 rev 002459 or higher as well as the .NET Framework 4.7.2 or higher.

 To ensure that Sitecore can access your Canto account via the plugin, a few changes are necessary in the config files of your website.

-The configuration file Canto.Settings.config contains all the information required by Canto.
+The configuration file Canto.Settings.config contain all the information required by Canto.

 The Canto environment determines the region of your Canto repository.